Vapour-pressure deficit: Climate

 VPD can be a limiting factor in plant growth.
 Climate change is predicted to increase the importance of VPD in plant growth, and will further limit growth rates across ecosystems.

 VPD is also a strong influencer of potential evapotranspiration, which has important effects in the warming climate.

-Vapor pressure deficit management in agriculture
+Vapour-pressure deficit management in agriculture

 In controlled environments, such as greenhouses, vapor pressure deficit can be managed to maximize production.
 Excessive VPD can be reduced with misting or irrigation, or low VPD can be boosted by dehumidification or ventilation.

 Application in contexts of wildfire

 As the vapor pressure deficit increases, the amount of moisture in the vegetation and soil decreases, leading to drier conditions.
 VPD correlates strongly with the area that has been burned by wildfires in the southwest United States.
 Warming temperatures and drops in actual vapor pressure have contributed to an increase of VPD in the southwest U.S. Conversely, in the northern Plains and midwest, an increase in actual vapor pressure has caused a decrease in VPD.

 The vapour pressure deficit can be utilized when predicting behaviour of a wildfire.
 Such predictions are an essential tool of wildfire suppression.
+One operational example is the Hot-Dry-Windy Index, a U.S. fire weather index defined as the product of maximum wind speed and maximum VPD within roughly the lowest 500 meters of the atmosphere.